aarya8i/learn-python/posts/005-loops.md

 Loops are very helpful.
 They can be used for many things like: going through all the elements of a list or doing operations on values.

 # What types of loops are there?

+There are two types of loops: For loops and While loops.
+While loops run code until a condition is met.
+A For loop runs code repeatedly.